 - You won’t benefit from legal protection.

-Insurances offered by banks (via your credit card) can be useful for short trips abroad.
-However, they are not adequate for a long trip or in countries where medical costs are very high.
+Insurance offered by banks (via your credit card) can be useful for short trips abroad.
+However, they are not adequate for a long trip, temporarily living abroad, or in countries where medical costs are very high.

 - Cover throughout your Working Holiday